Dan Haseltine

 Daniel Paul Haseltine (born January 12, 1973) is an American singer best known as lead vocalist for Christian alternative folk rock group Jars of Clay.
-He has performed vocals, piano, accordion, percussion and melodica, while with Jars of Clay.
+He has played drums, piano, accordion, percussion and melodica while with Jars of Clay.
 He has had different artistic titles, including songwriter, producer, film composer, music supervisor and art designer.

 Haseltine is also the founder of the non-profit organization Blood:Water Mission, where he currently sits as part of the board of directors.
 He is a regular writer and speaker about worship music, HIV/AIDS in Africa, social justice and church reform.
 Haseltine is also a regular columnist for Relevant Magazine, and has contributed articles to Moody, CCM Magazine, Christianity Today, World Vision, Campus Life and Beliefnet.

 Biography

 Haseltine attended Greenville College, where he was noticed by fellow student Charlie Lowell while wearing a Toad the Wet Sprocket T-shirt at a local concert.
 The two became friends and began Jars of Clay with guitarist Stephen Mason.
 Later, they enlisted guitarist Matt Bronleewe, who was with the group for a short while but decided to complete his studies when the rest of the group left in 1995 before graduation.
 He was replaced by Matthew Odmark from Rochester, New York.

 In 2001, Haseltine and the rest of Jars of Clay were awarded honorary graduations from Greenville College due to their demonstrated understanding of their craft.
 Haseltine has collaborated with other artists and authors in books such as "The Revolution: A Field Manual for Changing Your World" (2006) and "I.Am.Relevant: A Generation Impacting Their World With Faith" (2002).